 Kevin is a Waterways and Environment Project Officer with British Canoeing.
 He paddles many waterways and takes an interest in the water environment.
 Kevin is also the Waterways Officer for the Canoe Camping Club, which specialises in canoe touring.
 His background is a career in telecoms in civil and mechanical engineering operations.

 Nigel and his wife operate a hire fleet and full-service boatyard with moorings in Yorkshire.
 Nigel has campaigned on behalf of the waterways for 50 years, through the Waterway Recovery Group, Inland Waterways Association, canal societies and trade bodies.
 He is a past member for boating business of our council.

-Gareth has 25 years boating experience and currently lives on a narrowboat moored in a marina on the Leicester line of the Grand Union Canal.
-He has travelled and continues to travel the canal network extensively and has also worked for a season as a trip boat skipper running a boat across the Pontcysyllte Aqueduct.
-Gareth is a member of the RBOA
+Gareth has 25 years of boating experience and currently lives on a narrowboat moored in a marina on the Leicester line of the Grand Union Canal.
+He has travelled the canal network extensively and also worked for a season as a trip boat skipper running a boat across the Pontcysyllte Aqueduct.
+Gareth is a member of the Residential Boat Owners' Association.

 Lee lives and works from his boat in London.
-He previously sat on the Trust's Licensing and Mooring Advisory Group and was involved in the development of the London Mooring Stratgey.
+He previously sat on our Licensing and Mooring Advisory Group and was involved in the development of the London Mooring Stratgey.

-NAG operations is administered by Matthew Symonds, Canal & River Trust Head of Boating (Leisure) and supported by David Baldacchino, Canal & River Trust Head of Safety & Operations Support.
+Navigation Advisory Group operations are administered by Matthew Symonds, National Boating Manager (Leisure), and supported by David Baldacchino, Head of Safety & Operations Support.